libxmq/xmq/README.md

 # Diffing

-You can diff two xml files: 'xmq-diff old.xml new.xml'
+You can diff two xml files: `xmq-diff old.xml new.xml`

-You can diff an xml file against its git repo: 'xmq-git-diff file.xml' or using 'xmq-git-meld file.xml'
+You can diff an xml file against its git repo: `xmq-git-diff file.xml` or using `xmq-git-meld file.xml`

-You can meld two xml files: 'xmq-meld old.xml new.xml'
+You can meld two xml files: `xmq-meld old.xml new.xml`

 # Excluding attributes

-You can exclude the attribute 'foo' in every node: 'xmq-less -x @foo foo.xml'
+You can exclude the attribute `foo` in every node: `xmq-less -x @foo foo.xml`

 # Compressing

-If the node names are very long and have consistent prefixes you can compress the output: 'xmq-less -c foo.xml' 'xmq-git-diff -c -x @name foo.xml'
+If the node names are very long and have consistent prefixes you can compress the output: `xmq-less -c foo.xml` `xmq-git-diff -c -x @name foo.xml`

-This will replace a long prefix 'abc.def.ghi' with for example '0:' depending on how many prefixes are found.
-The prefix is printed at the top of the file:
+This will replace a long prefix `abc.def.ghi` with for example `0:` depending on how many prefixes are found.
+The prefix is printed at the top of the xmq file.

-'''
-# 0=abc.def.gfi
-root {
-...
-..
-.
-'''